angvazcar/PetStore/README.md

 ### What is this repository for ###

-This code covers the exercise 3 related to data in APIs.
+This code covers the exercise 3, section 3 related to data in APIs.
 Section 3 related to how many pets have the same name is included in here.
 As there is a dependency with the other sections what we have done is create the following structure:

 PetStoreProject/